marcokister/pdfsplitter/README.md

 Use PDFSplitter to divide it into 50 PDFs, each with 2 pages.

 🚀 How It Works
-Select the input PDF file.
+Select the input PDF file or drop the file into the input file entry.

 Set the number of pages per split.